Ryan Jeffers Player Props: Twins vs. Orioles

 Ryan Jeffers At The Plate

-- Jeffers is batting .254 with eight doubles, a triple, three home runs and 15 walks.
+- Jeffers is batting .264 with eight doubles, a triple, four home runs and 15 walks.

+- In 47.8% of his 46 games this season, Jeffers has picked up at least one hit.
+He's also had 10 multi-hit games.

-- Jeffers has picked up an RBI in seven games this season (15.9%), with more than one RBI in three of those games (6.8%).
+- Jeffers has driven in a run in eight games this season (17.4%), including three games with more than one RBI (6.5%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.